DJ & the Fro

-DJ & the Fro is an animated series that aired on MTV.
+DJ & the Fro is an adult animated series created by Dave Jeser and Matt Silverstein for MTV.
 The show focuses on two co-workers, DJ and The Fro, who work at the fictitious company Oppercon Industries.
-They rarely do work, and instead look for funny videos on the Internet, which they comment on (similar to Beavis and Butthead and Station Zero with music videos).
-The series was created by Dave Jeser and Matt Silverstein, who originally created Comedy Central's Drawn Together.
+They rarely do work, and instead look for funny videos on the Internet, which they comment on (similar to Beavis and Butt-head and Station Zero with music videos).
+The show’s creators, Dave Jeser and Matt Silverstein originally created Comedy Central's Drawn Together.

-Within weeks of its debut, DJ & the Fro was moved from its 5:00 pm (est) time slot to 12:30 am (est) time slot due to the Parents Television Council deeming it "too racy for daytime T.V."
+Within weeks of its debut, DJ & the Fro was moved from its 5:00 pm EST time slot to 12:30 am EST time slot due to the Parents Television Council deeming it "too racy for daytime T.V."